erdaldalkiran/erdaldalkiran.github.io/posts/2017/03/mongo_docker.md

 running mongodb on local machine by using mongo's docker image

 ## Steps
-1.pull mongo image from dockerhub
+1. pull mongo image from dockerhub
 ```bash
 $ docker pull mongo
 Using default tag: latest